artem-gorodetskii/Cat-Predictor/README.md

 ## Project structure
 * The "Android App" directory contains Android Studio project.
-* The "Tensorflow model" directory contains Jupyter notebooks with TensorFlow implementation of the model.
+* The "Tensorflow model" directory contains Jupyter notebooks with TensorFlow implementation of the model including code for conversion to Tensorflow Lite model.

 ## Model architecture and training process
 The MobileNetv2 architecture was used as a base model.
 It was trained on Tesla K80 GPU (Kaggle).